 Is the COVID-19 vaccine safe?

-Covid-19 vaccines have not been tested on pregnant or lactating women or on children.
-It also will need to be tested on millions of more people for scientists to understand how the vaccine may interact with certain chronic illnesses or other drugs.
+The vaccine will need to be tested on millions of more people for scientists to understand how the vaccine may interact with certain chronic illnesses or other drugs.

 How long were test patients followed and why?

 The FDA required that patients in the Phase 3 trials be followed for a median of two months after the second shot before the data would be reviewed for its approval.